 The last names of authors of taxonomic names have been spelled out.
 The conventions of Authors of Plant Names (R. K. Brummitt and C. E. Powell 1992) have been used as a guide for including first initials to discriminate individuals who share surnames.
-An exception is "Alph.
-Wood" instead of "A. W. Wood" (Brummitt, pers. comm.).
+Exceptions include "Alph.
+Wood" instead of "A. W. Wood" and "K. F. Parker" instead of "K. L. Parker" (Brummitt, pers. comm.)